mawentowski/api-documentation-course-gitpod-test/README.md

 - Ensure each sub-container shows "Running" status.
 - Check that each port in the Port(s) column is a clickable URL.
 If any port isn't clickable or any container isn't running, reach out on Discord for help.

+If all containers are running, and the ports are clickable, you're good to go!
+So the instructor can verify Docker is configured properly, take a screenshot.
+In a future step, you'll post it to Discord (more on that later).

 If either two of the approve conditions are not met, please post your issue (using the template) to the [# docker](https://discord.com/channels/1278288408795549716/1278304522522988649) Discord channel.

-If all containers are running and the ports are clickable, you're good to go!

 ## Running Admin Panel